Akram-Adam/Volunteering-platform/README.md

 o	SweetAlert2: For user-friendly alerts and notifications on the frontend. o	Cloud Hosting: Digital Ocean

+## Roles and Functionalities
+        Volunteer:
+                Post opportunities with details like title, description, category, location, availability, and participant         limits.
+                Manage posts: edit, update, or delete opportunities.
+                Approve or decline requests from requesters.

 ## How it works:
         1- Clone Github Repository: https://github.com/Akram-Adam/Volunteering-platform.git
         2- npm install